DMCA Policy

 That said, we also recognize that there are many completely legitimate reasons to convert video to audio: extracting audio from your own videos, saving podcasts for offline listening, creating study materials from educational content, or converting videos you've purchased.
 Our tool serves these legal purposes.

-We fully comply with the Digital Millennium Copyright Act (DMCA) and take all copyright concerns seriously.
+We fully comply with the DMCA and take all copyright concerns seriously.
 If you're a rights holder with a concern, we want to hear from you.

-When you upload a file directly, it's processed entirely in your browser using WebAssembly technology.
-The file literally never touches our servers—we couldn't access it even if we wanted to.
+When you upload a file, it's processed entirely inside your web browser using WebAssembly (FFmpeg compiled for the browser).
+Your file literally never leaves your device.
+Our servers never see it, never touch it, and never store it.
+We couldn't access your file even if we wanted to.
 This is the most private conversion method possible.

 Your Responsibilities as a User